SliDEM-project/SliDEM-python/README.md

 ### 1. Query
 For this script, since we are using ASF to query images, no credentials are needed.
-Depending on your time range the data querying can take long since what it does is loop over every single image that intersects your AOI and find matching scenes for the whole S1 lifetime (I know a bit useless but seems to be the only way now).
+Depending on your selected time range, the data querying can take long since what it does is loop over every single image that intersects your AOI and find matching scenes for the whole S1 lifetime (I know a bit useless but seems to be the only way now).